johngodley/redirection/readme.txt

 * Add option to block 404s by IP
 * Add grouping of 404s by IP and URL
 * Add bulk block or redirect a group of 404s
+* Add option to redirect on a 404
 * Better page navigation change monitoring
 * Add URL & IP match
 * Add 303 and 304 redirect codes